Cattn/meta-vision-glasses/README.md

 py main.py
 ```

-Ensure your device remains on this screen.
-Future updates will include full headless support.
+The program now supports full headless mode!
+The browser will no longer need to remain open in the foreground.

 ---

 ## 📢 Usage

-### 🎙 Communicating with ChatGPT
+### 🎧 Communicating with ChatGPT

 1. **Sending an Image:**
    - Say: *"Hey Meta, send a picture to [Account Name]"*.